Seth Griffith: Playing career

 On July 1, 2017, Griffith signed a one-year, one-way $650,000 contract as a free agent with the Buffalo Sabres.
 Griffith made the Sabres opening night roster for the 2017–18 season, however was unable to take his opportunity, producing just 2 goals in 21 games in a depth role.
 He was assigned to AHL affiliate, the Rochester Americans, throughout the season, posting 41 points in 46 games.

 As a free agent from the Sabres, Griffith joined the Winnipeg Jets on a one-year, two-way $650,000 contract on July 1, 2018.

 After two seasons within the Jets organization playing primarily for AHL affiliate, the Manitoba Moose, Griffith left as a free agent and agreed to sign a two-year, two-way contract with the Edmonton Oilers on October 9, 2020.
+He appeared in one game with the Oilers in the 2021–22 season, but become a core piece of the Oilers' AHL affiliate Bakersfield Condors, eventually being named team captain.
+He was an AHL Second Team All-Star in both the 2021–22 and 2024–25 seasons.